IBMIntegration/jam-in-a-box/src/pages/api-connect/Lab2/index.md

 ## 2. Prerequisites <a name="prerequisites"></a>

 - Reserve the lab environment.
 If you have not reserved the lab environment, then click [here](https://abc.com).

+- Create Provider Organization and Configure Developer portal.
+Go through FAQs[https://ibmintegration.github.io/jam-in-a-box/faq]

 - Go through the audio presentation to get the knowledge about API connect capabilities.